of Chemistry I: Honors

 b) C-O bond lengths in ketones are generally around 1.2 Å, but in ethers are about 1.35 Å. What range of bond lengths would be predict to measure for the C-O bond length in the formate ion?

 2. Draw the Lewis dot structure of the aldehyde propylaldehyde (CH3CH2COH).
 Determine the hybridization of each atom, and draw the correct three dimensional structure of the molecule.

-4. For each of the following molecules, name the functional groups present and define the hybridization of each C, N, and O atom.
+3. For each of the following molecules define the hybridization of each C, N, and O atom.
 (You will have to download the pdf file for this one.)

 4. What pressure is exerted by 250 g of CO2 gas at 25˚C in a container 1.5 dm3 in volume if it behaves as a perfect gas?
 What pressure would it exert if it behaves as a van der Waals gas?
 Comment on any differences.

 5. A 2.0 L vessel is filled with N2 at a pressure of 3.0 atm.
 The tank is connected to a 5.0 L vessel that is under vacuum, and a valve between the two tanks is opened.
 Determine the total pressure of the two-tank system at equilibrium.
 You may assume temperature remains constant and that the volume of the apparatus connecting the two tanks is negligible.